vbe0201/bubble/README.md

 ## License

-blubber is licensed under the terms of the GNU GPLv2.
+bubble is licensed under the terms of the GNU GPLv2.

 A copy can be found in the [`LICENSE` file](./LICENSE).